datafolklabs/cement/doc/source/dev/logging.rst

 Changing Log Level
 ------------------

 The log level defaults to INFO, based on the 'config_defaults' of the log handler.
 You can override this via config_defaults:

 .. code-block:: python

     from cement.core import foundation, backend
     from cement.utils.misc import init_defaults

-    defaults = init_defaults('myapp', 'log')
+    defaults = init_defaults('myapp', 'log.logging')
-    defaults['log']['level'] = 'WARN'
+    defaults['log.logging']['level'] = 'WARN'

     app = foundation.CementApp('myapp', config_defaults=defaults)
     app.setup()

-This will also be overridden by the 'level' setting under a '[log]' section in any of the applications configuration files that are parsed.
+This will also be overridden by the 'level' setting under a '[log.logging]' section in any of the applications configuration files that are parsed.

 You should also note that Cement includes a '--debug' command line option by default.
 This triggers the log level to 'DEBUG' and is helpful for quickly